 Stand beneath the towering Holiday Tree at Houston City Hall and take your Christmas photos with friends.

 Glowing with energy-efficient LED lights, shimmering ornaments, and a stunning star topper, the tree is the centerpiece of a Christmas holiday in Houston.
 Namely, it lights up the streets of Downtown Houston year after year.

-While the tree will be shining bright all the way through December 31, the 2020 Reliant Lights Mayor’s Holiday Spectacular 101st year event has been reimagined as a virtual holiday celebration, and it will take place on December 6, from 6.30-8 PM.
+While the tree will be shining bright all the way through December 31, the 2021 Reliant Lights Mayor’s Holiday Spectacular 102nd year event will take place on Hermann Square on December 4, from 4 PM-8 PM.

 7. Catch a Gingerbread House Competition